2018 Kolkata bridge collapse

 The 2018 Kolkata bridge collapse refers to the collapse of the Majerhat Bridge, in the city of Kolkata, India, on 4 September 2018.
-The bridge collapsed at around 4:45 PM (IST), resulting in the death of three people injuries to at least 25 others.
+The bridge collapsed at around 4:45 PM (IST), resulting in the death of three people and injuries to at least 25 others.

 Majerhat Bridge

 Majerhat Bridge is located at Majerhat, Alipore, a neighbourhood of South Kolkata.
 It was a major arterial road (Diamond Harbour Road) in the area connecting the southern suburbs to other parts of the city via Behala.
 It is also part of National Highway 12.

 Majerhat railway station is located beside the bridge.
-There is also nearby construction for Kolkata Metro Line 3; a planned station for Majerhat.
+There is an adjacent Majerhat metro station for Purple Line.
 The bridge crosses the Indian Railways Sealdah South local rail network from Sealdah to Budge Budge as well as the Kolkata Circular Railway lines.

 Background

-There has been concern around the time of the accident that in Kolkata, and in wider India, proper road maintenance was not being undertaken.
+There had been concern around the time of the accident that in Kolkata, and in wider India, proper road maintenance was not being undertaken.
 This incident was the third bridge collapse in Kolkata in six years.
 On 4 March 2013, part of a flyover in Ultadanga had also collapsed.
 On 31 March 2016, part of an under-construction flyover had collapsed in central Kolkata's busy Girish Park area.
 27 people had died in the tragedy, leaving 80 people gravely injured.

 There had been reported concerns about Majerhat Bridge itself.
 At the time of the collapse the bridge was apparently over 50 years old.
 In 2010, the Majerhat Bridge had undergone repairs for subsidence.
 An audit in 2016 flagged the bridge as unsafe.
 Concerns had been raised in 2018 by police, commuters and nearby residents stemming from visible cracks appearing in the structure.